 Deadheading this plant is not required, as it is considered to be self-cleaning, meaning the spent flowers readily drop following bloom.
 You can, however, pinch Calibrachoa back regularly to encourage a more compact growth habit.

-Plants produce little, if any, seed and must be vegetatively propagated.
+These plants produce little seed, if any, and must be vegetatively propagated.
 However, most of these hybrid cultivars are patented (trademark of the Suntory company), which prohibits Calibrachoa propagation in commercial markets.
 You can, however, propagate your own plants for personal use through cuttings that are overwintered indoors.

-Keep the cuttings moist and warm (about 70°F.), placing your future million bells flower in bright light.
+Keep the cuttings moist and warm (about 70 F. (21 C.), placing your future million bells flower in bright light.
 Roots should begin to develop within a couple weeks.